 “No sex!
 God Matthew, you’re insatiable but really, it’s too early!
 You know I like to do housework first, then we’ll see!”

 “Open your hands” he reiterated again, “it’s not my dick, I promise.”

 I closed my eyes and held out my hands, why oh why do I trust him far more in a scene than I do outside of it?
-When I opened them again, it was there.
-A white box.
+When I opened them again, it was there: A white cardboard box.